Join Our eNewsletter!

 - Be prepared.
 Your child's highest risk of sustaining an athletic injury is when they start a new sport.
 To lessen this risk, make sure your child is in good enough condition physically to participate in the sport they've chosen.
 Most schools require students to have a sports exam or annual physical before they participate in school sports.
 Even if your school doesn't require this, it's a good idea for your child to get a physical to ensure they're fit to participate.

 - Know the rules and techniques.
 This is especially important for younger kids who are new to playing sports and may not yet understand that proper technique is crucial to preventing injury.
-When they’re at home, review the rules and techniques they learned while at practice and encourage them to talk to their coach if they need any help.
+When they're at home, review the rules and techniques they learned while at practice and teach them good sportsmanship to ensure that everyone has a fun and safe experience.

-- Use the right gear.
+- Get in gear.
 Having the right equipment for a sport, from shoes to protective gear, is key to avoiding injury.
-If financially possible, it’s best to not scrimp on safety equipment because it may break during play and lead to injury.
+If financially possible, it's best to not scrimp on safety equipment because it may break during play and lead to injury.
 Your child should also know how to properly wear and use the equipment.

 - Stay hydrated.
 Make sure your child has easy access to water and/or sports drinks with electrolytes during sports practice and games.
 Endurance, strength, agility, and reaction time begin decreasing with as little as 2% dehydration, so staying hydrated reduces your child's risk of injury.

-If your child is injured while participating in school sports, make sure they’re following all of the care instructions provided by their coach or trainer and that they don’t return to play until their concussion is suspected, or if your child’s pain persists, see a doctor as soon as possible to get proper care and to rule out a more serious issue.
+If your child experiences an injury while participating in school sports, make sure they're following all of the care instructions provided by their coach or trainer and that they don't return to play until their injury is completely healed.
+Returning too soon could result in further injury and delayed healing.
+If a fracture or concussion is suspected, or if your child's pain persists, see a doctor as soon as possible to get proper care and to rule out a more serious issue.